-- Schedule Changes, if any, will be announced in class (and posted on the website, if possible).
-Because students are expected to attend daily, if you are absent for an exam or quiz, the absence policies above apply even if the date of a quiz/ exam was changed. - ESL: If English is a second language, a print (not electronic) English translation dictionary is allowed for exams/quizzes.
+- Schedule Changes, if any, will be announced in class (and posted on website, if possible).
+Because students are expected to attend daily, if you are absent for an exam or quiz, the absence policies above apply even if the date of a quiz/ exam was changed. - ESL: If English is a second language, a print (not electronic) English translation dictionary is allowed for exams/quizzes. - IDS for Exams and Quizzes: Bring a photo ID to all exams and quizzes.
+The instructor may check ID for any student for any quiz or exam at any time throughout the quarter.

-STANDARDS OF WORK: College level work is expected; work is graded for both accuracy and quality of work.
+STANDARDS OF WORK: College level work is expected ; work is graded for both accuracy and quality of work.

 - Written work that is graded must be complete, neat, legible, organized, and in order.
 If you are requested to show your work, then correct answers must be supported by correct work to receive credit; otherwise you may lose credit, even if the final answer is correct.
-If explanations or interpretations are requested, you can lose credit for missing, incomplete or incorrect interpretations and explanations. - For papers handed in: Write full name/class time and staple (no folded corners); otherwise they may not be accepted or you may not receive credit; if pages of unstapled work come apart, it is considered incomplete. - Some labs and projects may require answers to be typed, not handwritten.
-See next page for information about access to on campus computers if you need it to type up your work.
+If explanations or interpretations are requested, you can lose credit for missing, incomplete or incorrect interpretations and explanations. - For papers handed in : Write full name/class time and staple (no folded corners or paper clips); if unstapled work is handed in and pages come apart and separate and get lost, the work is considered incomplete.
+Instructor is not responsible for lost pages if it is not stapled.
+Some / projects may require answers to be typed, not handwritten.